School of BusinessBack To Top

 ACCT 608.
 Accounting Theory and Research.
 3 Credits.

 This course is a seminar in accounting.
 Topics include the development of accounting theory, pursuit of the conceptual framework, accounting research methodology, income concepts, income statement, balance sheet, statement of cash flows, assets, liabilities, equity, leases, accounting for income taxes.
 Accounting impact on financial markets is also discussed.
 Students are required to read articles and write a research paper and present them in class.
 Emphasis is on applied accounting research, critical thinking and communication skills.
-Prerequisites: ACCT 201, ACCT 202, ACCT 301, ACCT 302.
+Fall.
+Prerequisites: ACCT 301 and ACCT 302.

 MBAE 602.
 Research.
 3 Credits.